matthewford/agile_debugging_rails/README.markdown

 Agile Debugging Rails
 =====================

-A solution "book" for common Ruby on Rails problems.
+A troubleshooting solution "book" for common Ruby on Rails problems and tips for refactoring your code.

 format adapted from the [sinatra-book][]